 Symptoms of Dopamine Deficiency

 Low dopamine levels can cause depression, loss of motor control, loss of satisfaction, addictions, cravings, compulsions, low sex drive, poor attention and focus.
 When dopamine levels are elevated symptoms may manifest in the form of anxiety, paranoia, or hyperactivity.

 If you answered yes to any of the above you could have low dopmine levels.

 Dopamine levels are depleted by stress, certain antidepressants, drug use, poor nutrition, and poor sleep.
 Alcohol, caffeine, and sugar all seem to decrease dopamine activity in the brain.

-Foods that increase Dopamine
+Foods that increase Dopamine levels

 Food sources of dopamine increasing tyrosine include almonds, avocados, bananas, dairy products, lima beans, pumpkin seeds, and sesame seeds.

 Dopamine is easily oxidized.
 Foods that are rich in antioxidants such as fruits and vegetables may help protect dopamine-using neurons from free radical damage.
 Many healthcare professionals recommend supplementing with vitamins C, vitamin E, and other antioxidants.

 Foods such as sugar, saturated fats, cholesterol, and refined foods interfere with proper brain function and can cause low dopamine.
 Consumption of saturated fats and cholesterol should also be reduced because they can clog the arteries to the brain, heart, and other organs.